p-chan5/EasyPulse/README.md

 ### ON OR OFF 🤔️

-Some effects are disabled by default, be sure to turn them on and try them out.
-If you liked it, save it by rewriting the original file.
+Some effects are disabled by default; be sure to enable and test them.
+If you like the result, save it by overwriting the original file or creating a new one.

 ### SOFTCLIP 😵️

 Select Stereo Tools and enable this option to add analog distortion (clipping) to the signal.
-Increase the `S/C Level` to make it more noticeable, but don't overdo it.
+Increase the `S/C Level` to make it more noticeable, but **DON'T** overdo it.

 ## COMPATIBILITY ISSUES ⚠️

-Since we **DO NOT** support old versions, it is vital that you have the current stable branch for them to work.
-In any case, see: [Easy Effects Changelog](https://wwmm.github.io/easyeffects/community/CHANGELOG.html).
+Since we **DON'T** support older versions, it's vital that you have the current stable branch for them to work.
+In any case, please refer to the [Easy Effects changelog](https://wwmm.github.io/easyeffects/community/CHANGELOG.html).

 ## HELP LINKS 🔗️